Nuclear Power in South Africa

 Both centrifuge and molecular laser isotope processes were also being explored.
 Construction of the prototype module for the Molecular Laser Isotope Separation (MLIS) project was carried out in the Y-Plant building.
 The MLIS program started in 1983 and was joined by Cogema of France in a 50:50 funding arrangement in 1995.
 In 1997 the program was cancelled due to technological difficulties and AEC budget cuts.

+Some fuel fabrication facilities operated from 1962.
 The BEVA fuel fabrication plant with 100 t/yr capacity operated in 1980-90s and supplied 330 PWR fuel assemblies for the Koeberg reactors.

 A pebble fuel plant at Pelindaba was planned.
 Meanwhile, in December 2008, PBMR’s pilot fuel plant manufactured 9.6% enriched fuel particles, which were shipped to the USA for testing at the Idaho National Laboratory.
 In August 2009, PBMR (Pty) shipped 16 graphite spheres (containing 9.6%-enriched fuel particles) to Russia for irradiation tests to demonstrate the fuel’s integrity under reactor conditions.
 The irradiation tests, conducted by the Institute of Nuclear Materials in Zarechny near Ekaterinburg, were the final step in the development of the fuel for the PBMR demonstration unit.